 Fall is the most popular season for New Hampshire travel, and for good reason — New Hampshire fall foliage season is absolutely gorgeous, the air is crisp and clean, and it feels like everyone’s in a great mood.
-Towns throughout New Hampshire gear up to celebrate the season with a variety of fall fairs and festivals.
+Towns throughout New Hampshire gear up to celebrate the season with a variety of fall fairs and festivals, and they’re some of the best things to do in New Hampshire in the fall.
 Each New Hampshire festival offers something different.

 New Hampshire Highland Games and Festival

 September 16-18, 2022

 Join in NHSCOT’s annual celebration of Scottish Heritage at the NH Highland Games and Festival!
 Held in Lincoln, visitors at this signature event will be able to enjoy traditional Scottish music and food while learning more about Scottish culture and history.
 Whether or not you have Scottish heritage yourself, the Highland Games and Festival promises a weekend of fun for kids and adults of all ages.